arttnba3/a3bot3/README.md

 The a3bot3 satisfies the [OneBot API](https://onebot.dev/), with Camel-Case

+## Plugins

+Available plugins are as bellow:

+- `PluginSystem` : The plugin to control all other plugins
+- `ExamplePlugin` : Only a model of plugin
+- `RepeaterPlugin` : Repeat the message that had been repeated for twice.
+The same message will only be repeated once.

 ## _I'd like to develop new plugin..._

 If you'd like to add a new plugin, you should create your plugin according to `ExamplePlugin` in `plugin/example_plugin.go`, make it inheritance the `PluginInfo` strutct and complete two method: